JoeyyScott/Gamer-Supplies/README.md

 #### Site Owner/Superuser goals

-+ As a **Site Owner/Superuser**, I want to be able to add new supplies
++ As a **Site Owner/Superuser**, I want to be able to add new supplies.
-+ As a **Site Owner/Superuser**, I want to be able to edit and delete supplies
++ As a **Site Owner/Superuser**, I want to be able to edit and delete supplies.
++ As a **Site Owner/Superuser**, I want to be able to delete reviews.
 + As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view orders made, the items they contain and the delivery information.

 ### Website Structure

 The structure of the site is very simple to provide an easy-to-use experience.
 The header/footer/nav links will remain in the same places across the site but will differ from mobile to other devices as the screen real estate is limited.
-In the header will always contain a link to the supplies page and different links based on whether a user is logged in or a super-user.
+The header will always contain a link to the supplies page and different links based on whether a user is logged in or a super-user.

 | Other links shown |
 |:-----------------:|